moj-analytical-services/user-guidance/source/documentation/data-docs/data-faqs/index.md

 **Python**: To run queries and/or read data into a pandas DataFrame, use `pydbtools`.
 More details are [here](https://github.com/moj-analytical-services/pydbtools).
 Remember to install the latest version!

 **R**: There is currently no single recommended package for querying databases in R. There is [dbtools](https://github.com/moj-analytical-services/dbtools) which should work on the "old" platform.
-[Rdbtools](https://github.com/moj-analytical-services/Rdbtools) should work on the "new" platform, but is not officially supported so should be used with caution.
+[Rdbtools](https://github.com/moj-analytical-services/Rdbtools) should work on the "new" platform.
+This package is maintained by the analytical platform user community.

 ## I am running into memory issues using Python/R, what should I do?